Community Activities: Using Film to Promote French

 - Having “mini film festivals” on themes such as Provence using Jean de Florette, Manon des sources, La Gloire de mon père, and Le Château de ma mère could include presentations on the region and its traditions.

 - A film event that could be an extravaganza for all the local gourmands and gourmets is showing Babette’s Feast, then serving a comparable feast to all the film guests.

 - Showing a French film followed by its American remake can generate a reflective discussion on cultural similarities and differences related to plot, setting, character depiction, dialogue vs. music/silence, and dénouement.
-Le Retour de Martin Guerre and Sommersby and Trois Hommes et un couffin and Three Men and a Baby are two pairs of films which can engender such discussion (See article by Lois Vines from the November 1998 National Bulletin more pairs of films.).
+Le Retour de Martin Guerre and Sommersby and Trois Hommes et un couffin and Three Men and a Baby are two pairs of films which can engender such discussion.
 The films included in these suggestions are but a few of the many that are available to us as teachers of French.
 We all have our favorites for teaching culture, language, special concepts, values, or ethics.
 We also have personal standards and school rules to observe which may cause some of the choices listed here to be inappropriate.
 Only the individual teacher can decide if a film is suitable for a specific purpose.
 For adult audiences, we may be more flexible, but if students attend, we must be conscious of parental concerns.

 An important legal consideration when using videos is that most of them prohibit public viewing.
 Check with the company from which you purchased your video to find out the proper way to obtain permission to show the film at a public gathering.